 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 With that being said, let's talk about some buffer pedals!

-First up is the Empress Buffer+ (link to check the price on Amazon): a very versatile buffer pedal with some nice added features.
+First up is the Empress Buffer+: a very versatile buffer pedal with some nice added features.

 The Empress buffer+ was conceived to be a complete I/O interface for a pedalboard while maintaining the highest fidelity in the guitar signal.